sassoftware/sas-scoring-wrapper-python/README.md

 ## What can be translated

 This package will translate (or wrap) some Scoring Codes that are export through some of Viya interfaces.
-All the output R codes are based on the [Python SWAT](https://github.com/sassoftware/python-swat/) package.
+All the output Python codes are based on the [Python SWAT](https://github.com/sassoftware/python-swat/) package.
 It’s not necessary for this package translation to run, but is necessary to run the output code.